 Current potential exceptional circumstance cases undergoing separate consultation processes are at Sevenoaks Northern, as part of the Sevenoaks (Town) Neighbourhood Plan (area regeneration, brownfield land in the Green Belt and approximately 800 new homes (within the plan period)) and at Westerham as part of the privately led Which Way Westerham initiative (a new relief road and approximately 600 new homes).
-We currently remain neutral on theseis initiatives.
+Sevenoaks District Council currently remains neutral on this initiative.
 Neighbourhood Plans are subject to endorsement through examination and local referendum.